MGC3/p2-pet-client/README.md

 <p align="center">
   <img src="https://raw.githubusercontent.com/MGC3/p2-pet-client/master/documentation/mango.jpg" width=300>
 </p>
-As a cat owner whos trying to help their pet lose weight, I quickly became attached to the idea of creating a webapp to help me track her progress.
+As a cat owner who's trying to help their pet lose weight, I quickly became attached to the idea of creating a web app to help me track her progress.
 This is something that I've been keeping track of in a Google Doc, so I thought it would be a fun and practical opportunity to try and improve my current process.

 <p align="center">
   <img src="https://raw.githubusercontent.com/MGC3/p2-pet-client/master/documentation/sketch-p2.jpg" width=300>